 Studio

 Navigating between small and large-scale, civic, private and commercial projects.
 Our first task is always to understand who our clients and end users are, and what they need.
 This in-depth strategic study, explores civic, business and personal cultures.
-This forms how we approach defining the program.
-We then try to highlight what we term the ‘UNIQUE’ gene.
-What ultimately, separates.

 MOE+ run two social and capacity development programs, ‘Made Better by Design’ and ‘Building Women’.